KTH-LangSec/shiftleft.proj.kth.se/README.md

 ShiftLeft is funded by the  [Wallenberg AI, Autonomous Systems and Software Program (WASP)](https://wasp-sweden.org/) via the [NEST (Novelty, Excellence, Synergy, and Teams) ](https://wasp-sweden.org/calls/call-for-nests-in-cyber-security/) instrument.
 The project is lead by the PI, Prof. Musard Balliu (KTH Royal Institute of Technology).
 The co-PIs are Prof. Alexandre Bartel (Umeå University), Prof. Christoph Reichenbach (Lund University), Prof. David Sands and Prof. Rebekka Wohlrab (Chalmers University of Technology).
 The industrial partners are Cparta Cyber Defense, Debricked, Ericsson, Recorded Futures, and SEB.

 # News Corner
+2024/08
+- [Raffaela Groner](https://www.chalmers.se/en/persons/raffaela/) joined the project as a Postdoctoral researcher under the supervision of [Rebekka Wohlrab](https://rebekkaa.github.io/).
+- [SiKai Lu](https://www.kth.se/profile/sikai) joined the project as a doctoral student.
+He will be supervised by [Musard Balliu](https://people.kth.se/~musard/).

+2024/04
 - We are looking for a PhD student at Lund University.
 Deadline: 30 April 2024 - [Apply now](https://lu.varbi.com/en/what:job/jobID:711118/type:job/where:4/apply:1)
 - We are looking for a PhD student at KTH.
 Deadline: April 30, 2024 - [Apply now](https://kth.varbi.com/en/what:job/jobID:698123/type:job/where:4/apply:1)
 - We are looking for a PhD student at Chalmers.
 Deadline: April 2, 2024 - [Apply now](https://www.chalmers.se/en/about-chalmers/work-with-us/vacancies/?rmpage=job&rmjob=12605&rmlang=GB)

+2024/03
 - ShiftLeft's PI [Rebekka Wohlrab](https://rebekkaa.github.io/) awarded by WASP as [Alumni of the Year 2023](https://wasp-sweden.org/rebekka-wohlrab-wasp-alumni-of-the-year-2023/) for outstanding research in the engineering of self-adaptive systems.
 Congratulations Rebekka.
 - We are recruiting PhD students, postdocs, and research engineers, [Get in touch!](mailto:musard@kth.se,dave@chalmers.se,alexandre.bartel@umu.se,christoph.reichenbach@cs.lth.se,wohlrab@chalmers.se)